 Chabot College requires all of its degree programs to support a component of GE pursuant to the philosophy (5CCR-Sec-55061) and requirements (5CCR-Sec-55063-MinReq-AssocDeg) set forth in Title 5 of the California Code of Regulations and in board policies and administrative procedures, which include a GE philosophy (CLPCCD-BP4025-Philo-Criteria-For-Assoc-Deg-GE, CLPCCD-AP4025-Philo-Criteria-For-Assoc-Deg-GE).
-The objectives of the Chabot GE program (Catalog-GE-Obj) and the GE requirements (Catalog-GE-Req 2020-22 p23) are clearly stated in the Chabot Catalog.
-Courses proposed to fulfill GE areas need to provide a statement of rationale for the Curriculum Committee's consideration (Curr-Hdbk 2014-15 p11).
+The objectives of the Chabot GE program (Catalog-GE-Obj) and the GE requirements (Catalog-GE-Req_2020-22_p23) are clearly stated in the Chabot Catalog.
+Courses proposed to fulfill GE areas need to provide a statement of rationale for the Curriculum Committee's consideration (Curr-Hdbk_2014-15_p11).
 The Curriculum Committee, as a subcommittee of the Academic Senate, relies mainly on faculty expertise to set degree requirements and determine the appropriateness of each course for inclusion in the GE based on developed criteria (AA-AS-GE-Criteria).

-GE areas cover the development of knowledge, practice, and interpretative approaches in the arts and humanities (Area C), the sciences (Area B), mathematics (math proficiency), and the social sciences (Area D) (AA-AS-GE Criteria).
+GE areas cover the development of knowledge, practice, and interpretative approaches in the arts and humanities (Area C), the sciences (Area B), mathematics (math proficiency), and the social sciences (Area D) (AA-AS-GE_Criteria).
 SLOs for GE courses are mapped to ILOs.
-For instance, the ILO civic responsibility fosters a student's preparation for and acceptance of responsible participation in civil society.
-The ILOs communications, critical thinking, and development of the whole person comprise foundational skills for lifelong learning and application of learning (Catalog-ILO 2020-22 p13).
-The College regularly assesses ILOs and reports trends for review (IR-ILO-Assmnt Spr2005-17 11-20-20).
+For instance, the ILO civic and global engagement fosters a student's preparation for engaging in controversy with civility and for engaging in individual actions or collective community-based efforts for justice.
+The ILOs communication, critical thinking, and development of the whole person comprise foundational skills for lifelong learning and application of learning (OA-ILO-Webpage).
+The College regularly assesses ILOs and reports trends for review (IR-ILO-Assmnt_Spr2005-17_11-20-20).